 The Opportunity to lead a team of Changemakers

-- Demonstrated professional experience or understanding of the cultural, political, economic and social issues affecting Aboriginal people in Western Australia
+- Understanding of the cultural, political, economic and social issues affecting First Nations and other culturally and linguistically diverse groups

-- Degree qualification in Community, International Development, Early Childhood, Behavioural or Social Sciences, related discipline or equivalent experience
+- Tertiary degree in Social Science, Community Development, Health or related discipline or equivalent experience

 What you need to know

 World Vision Australia takes our Safeguarding responsibilities seriously and we provide an environment that is safe for our child and adult beneficiaries.
 We have strong recruitment procedures to make sure the safest and most suitable people work with the children in our programs.
+All successful candidates will undergo a criminal record and Working with Children check prior to employment.
 We provide our staff and volunteers with ongoing supervision, support and training in their work with child and adult beneficiaries.

 World Vision Australia is a Christian relief, development and advocacy organisation that is dedicated to transforming the lives of children and communities by tackling the causes of poverty.
 We are dedicated to increasing opportunities for Aboriginal & Torres Strait Islander people in line with our Reconciliation Action Plan